 Child social worker Emily Jenkins is asked to look into the case of 10 year-old Lillith Sullivan.
 Interviewing Lillith’s parents, Emily believes that something is wrong but is unable to pinpoint what.
 She then receives an urgent phone call for help from Lillith in the middle of the night.
 Emily bursts into the house accompanied by police to find Lillith’s parents attempting to set her alight in the oven.
 They are arrested and Lillith placed into the care of social services.
 Lillith begs to come and stay with Emily and Emily is moved to take out temporary custody papers on her.
 However, after Lillith moves in, people start being killed in bizarre ways.
 Emily is disturbed to find that just before the various deaths phone calls have come from her house and starts to believe that Lillith is somehow responsible.
 Lillith’s father claims that she has been born without a soul and is evil.
 Emily becomes increasingly fearful as Lillith starts to show her true self and invades Emily’s dreams and deepest fears.

 Case 39 is a variant on the mini-genre of psychopathic or evil children thrillers.
-The genre began with the classic Academy Award-winning The Bad Seed (1956) and has progressed through the likes of The Godsend (1980), Bloody Birthday (1981), Mikey (1992), The Good Son (1993), Relative Fear (1994), Daddy’s Girl (1996), Joshua (2007), We Need to Talk About Kevin (2011) and The Boy (2015).
+The genre began with the classic Academy Award-winning The Bad Seed (1956) and has progressed through the likes of The Godsend (1980), Bloody Birthday (1981), Mikey (1992), The Good Son (1993), Relative Fear (1994), Daddy’s Girl (1996), Joshua (2007), We Need to Talk About Kevin (2011), The Boy (2015) and Better Watch Out (2016).
 Indeed, where I live, Case 39 came out two weeks before the almost identically themed Orphan (2009).
 The minor difference is that here the psychopathic young child theme, which in all of the above is conducted as a mundane psycho-thriller, has been given supernatural overtones, which pushes Case 39 into the same territory as demonic children films like The Exorcist (1973) and The Omen (1976).
 Although these supernatural elements are not something the film ever chooses to explain – at most, we get father Callum Keith Rennie saying that the child was born without a soul but no greater explanation than that.

 Case 39 is the English-language debut from German director Christian Alvart, who first appeared with the intriguingly strange sounding Curiosity & the Cat (1999) and then gained promising exposure with the well-received serial killer film Antibodies (2005).
 Christian Alvart is shaping up as a genre director, a matter of months later signing onto the interesting sf film Pandorum (2009) and was also touted for an English-language remake of Antibodies.
 Case 39 is an original script from Ray Wright who had previously written the English-language remake of Pulse (2006) and the remake of The Crazies (2010).